snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/emitters/index.md

 ### `event_store`

 The event store is used to store an event queue with events scheduled to be sent.
-Events are added to the event store when they are tracked and removed when they are successfuly emitted or when emitting fails without any scheduled retries.
+Events are added to the event store when they are tracked and removed when they are successfully emitted or when emitting fails without any scheduled retries.
 The default is an InMemoryEventStore object with a buffer_capacity of 10,000 events.

 ### `session`
 The session object can be parsed into the emitter to use the requests.Session API.
-This allows users to persist parameters across requests, as well as pool connections to increase efficiency under heavy useage.
+This allows users to persist parameters across requests, as well as pool connections to increase efficiency under heavy usage.
 If no `session` is parsed, the requests API is used.

 ## What happens if an event fails to send?
 After trying to send a batch of events the collector will return an http status code.
 A 2xx code is always considered successful.
 If a failure code is returned (anything other than 2xx, with certain exceptions, see below), the events (as PayloadDictList objects) are returned to the buffer.
 They will be retried in future sending attempts.